Brucellosis (Bacterial infection caused by the Brucella canis species) in Dogs

 - Occurrence: rarer

-- Location of illness: Abdomen/pelvis, General/Whole body
+- Location of disease: Abdomen/pelvis, General/Whole body

 Brucellosis is a bacterial infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. caused by the bacterium Brucella canis.
 This infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. primarily affects dogs and can cause both reproductive problems and systemic diseases.